 - Stop by the National Geographic Canyon Visitor Center

 - Visit the Desert View Trading Post

 - Take in spectacular views from the overlook

-The two best Grand Canyon hotels in Tusayan are the Holiday Inn Express and the Best Western Premier Grand Canyon Squire Inn.
+Tusayan’s two best Grand Canyon hotels are the Holiday Inn Express and the Best Western Premier Grand Canyon Squire Inn.
 Both offer a great place to stay near the Grand Canyon and offer amenities such as indoor or outdoor pools and laundry facilities.
 Any of these places are sure to enhance your stay:

-- Best Budget Hotel in Tusayan: Holiday Inn Express
+- Budget Hotel in Tusayan: Holiday Inn Express

-- Best Mid-Range Hotel in Tusayan: Best Western Premier Grand Canyon Squire Inn
+- Mid-Range Hotel in Tusayan: Best Western Premier Grand Canyon Squire Inn

-- Best Luxury Hotel in Tusayan: The Grand Hotel at the Grand Canyon
+- Luxury Hotel in Tusayan: The Grand Hotel at the Grand Canyon

 3. Williams: Best Area for Families

 A little further south of the Grand Canyon Village and Tusayan is the town of Williams.
 Williams is known as a gateway to Grand Canyon National Park and is the perfect spot for families with young children and teens visiting the Grand Canyon.